latacora/wernicke/README.md

 ![CI](https://github.com/latacora/wernicke/workflows/CI/badge.svg)

-A redaction tool.
+A redaction tool for structured data.
 Run `wernicke` with JSON on stdin, get redacted values out.
 Preserves structure and (to some extent) semantics.
 You might want this because you have test data where the actual values are sensitive.
-Because the changes are consistent within the data, and the overall data structure is preserved there's less chance this will make your data unsuitable for testing purposes.
+Because the changes are consistent within the data and the overall data structure is preserved, there a better chance your data will stay suitable for testing, even though it's been scrubbed.

 Most people run wernicke on a shell, so you either have `json_producing_thing |
 wernicke` or `wernicke < some_file.json > redacted.json`.

-(These examples are pretty-printed for viewing comfort, but wernicke does not do that for you.
-Try [jq](https://stedolan.github.io/jq/).)
+EDN is also supported.
+See `wernicke --help` for additional information.

 <table>